yitiansun/DM21cm/README.md

 ```bash
 pip install dm21cm
 ```
-- Download the data files required to run `DarkHistory` [here](https://zenodo.org/records/13931543), and set the environment variable `DH_DATA_DIR` to the directory.
+- Download the data files required to run `DarkHistory` [here](https://zenodo.org/records/13931543), and set the environment variable `DH_DATA_DIR` to the directory containing `binning.h5`.
-- Download the data files required to run `DM21cm` [here](https://zenodo.org/records/10397814), and set the environment variable `DM21CM_DATA_DIR` to the directory.
+- Download the data files required to run `DM21cm` [here](https://zenodo.org/records/10397814), and set the environment variable `DM21CM_DATA_DIR` to the directory containing `abscissas.h5`.
 - `DM21cm` should be available to run!
-You can test it with the example code above.
+You can test it with the example code above, or notebooks in [examples](examples/).

-### 4. Additional data tables for $p$-wave DM and PBH
+### 4. Additional data tables for $p$-wave annihilating DM and PBH
-- To run dark matter p-wave annihilation or primordial black hole Hawking radiation injection, download the additional data files [here](https://zenodo.org/records/17228967).
+- To run with $p$-wave annihilating DM or PBH Hawking radiation injection, download the additional data files [here](https://zenodo.org/records/17228967).
-- To run primordial black hole accretion injection, clone this repo and run [dm21cm/precompute/scripts/build_pbhacc_tables.py](dm21cm/precompute/scripts/build_pbhacc_tables.py) to build the data tables required to run.
+- To run PBH accretion injection, clone this repo and run [build_pbhacc_tables.py](src/dm21cm/precompute/scripts/build_pbhacc_tables.py) to build the required data tables.
 See also [this example](examples/3_custom_pbh_accretion.ipynb).

 # Defining your custom injection